drts01/notes/stackedit/presentations/2019-py-pkging.md

 _notes:
 * includes files that are not in the py pkg dir
  - lies
  - inconsistency with whats included automatically between wheel and sdist
+ - package_data misadventure